Adidem23/MedCheck/README.md

 - Medcheck Provides Drug to Drug Viablity Checking Mechanism along with precautions and Reason for the medical Viability

 ### Substitue Drug Sugesstion :
 - It has one feature where it suggests alternative drug for the given drug

+### Integrated Meet Platform :
+- We have Integrated Our Own Google Meet like platform for Sceduline Meet with Patients

 # Video :
 - Youtube :